weblabdeusto/weblabdeusto/docs/source/remote_lab_deployment.rst

 This way, five students will be able to enter to the laboratory at the same time, and they will be able to interact each other.
-The main problem is that by default, the API does not support knowing which student is submitting each request, since the methods are essentially something like::
+The main problem is that by default, the server API does not support knowing which student is submitting each request, since the methods are essentially something like::

     String sendCommand(String command);

-However, there is other API, called the Concurrent API, not supported at the moment by most of the libraries but yes by the Python experiments, which supports this.
+However, there is other API, called the Concurrent API (see :ref:`remote_lab_development_weblab_python`), not supported at the moment by most of the libraries but yes by the Python experiments, which supports this.
 It which basically adds a ``lab_session_id`` string to the beginning of each parameter.
 That way, the method for sending commands, for